ryuma04/ryuma04/README.md

-Just a student building things!!
+Just a student building things...

 ## 🧠 About Me
 -  Just a student who thought this field would be “fun”